jsaintfleur/sonyma-loan-analysis-ny/README.md

 # State of New York Mortgage Agency (SONYMA) Loans Purchased: Beginning 2004

-**Data analysis of SONYMA loans purchased across New York State since 2004, with the goal of identifying trends that inform affordable housing and homeownership strategies.**
+Data analysis of SONYMA loans purchased across New York State since 2004, with the goal of identifying trends that inform affordable housing, equitable lending practices, and homeownership strategies.

 ---

-## 📊 Project Overview
+## Project Overview

-This repository explores publicly available mortgage purchase data from the **State of New York Mortgage Agency (SONYMA)**.
-By analyzing over 28,000 loan records, we aim to:
+This repository presents a comprehensive analysis of publicly available mortgage purchase data from the State of New York Mortgage Agency (SONYMA).
+The dataset includes more than 28,000 loan records from 2004 onward and is intended to support:

-- Assess loan volume and distribution by county and year
-- Understand borrower characteristics such as household size and loan-to-value ratios
-- Evaluate use of down payment assistance (DPAL/CCAL)
-- Identify patterns that may inform **housing equity** strategies for LISC NY and its partners
+- Community Development Financial Institutions (CDFIs)
+- Affordable housing practitioners
+- Policy advocates
+- Regional planning organizations
+- Academic and nonprofit researchers

+By exploring trends in loan size, geography, borrower characteristics, and program utilization, this project aims to offer insights that advance housing equity and expand access to homeownership for low- and moderate-income families.

 ---

-## 📂 Data Source
+## Data Source

 - **Dataset**: [SONYMA Loans Purchased (Beginning 2004)](https://data.ny.gov)
-- **Rows**: 28,000+
+- **Publisher**: New York State Homes and Community Renewal
-- **Key Fields**:
+- **Format**: CSV
+- **Entries**: Over 28,000 individual mortgage purchase records

+### Key Fields

 - Purchase Year
 - Original Loan Amount
-  - County
+- County (and FIPS Code)
+- Original Loan-to-Value Ratio
-  - Property & Housing Type
+- Property Type and Housing Type
 - Household Size
-  - DPAL/CCAL Assistance
+- Use of Down Payment and Closing Cost Assistance (DPAL/CCAL)
+- Number of Housing Units
+- Loan Type (FHA, Conventional, etc.)

 ---

-## 🧰 Tools & Libraries
+## Tools & Libraries

+This analysis was conducted using the following tools:

-- Python
+- Python 3.x
-- Pandas
+- Pandas (data cleaning and manipulation)
-- Matplotlib
+- Matplotlib (data visualization)
-- Jupyter Notebook (for exploratory analysis)
+- Jupyter Notebook (exploratory and reproducible analysis)

+Optional: seaborn, geopandas, or Plotly can be used to enhance the visual output.

 ---

-## 🔍 Sample Analyses
+## Sample Analyses

-### 1. 📈 Loan Volume Over Time
+### 1. Loan Volume Over Time
+Bar charts illustrating how loan purchases have trended from 2004 through the most recent year.
+This helps assess the impact of macroeconomic events (e.g., 2008 housing crisis, COVID-19) on affordable lending.

+### 2. County-Level Loan Trends
-Bar chart showing number of loans purchased each year from 2004 to present.
+Analysis of total loans purchased and average loan amounts by county to identify:

-### 2. 🗺️ County-Level Insights
-Top 10 counties by average original loan amount and loan counts.
+- High-demand housing markets
+- Under-served geographies
+- Regional disparities in loan amounts or program utilization

-### 3. 💰 Assistance Use Trends
+### 3. DPAL/CCAL Program Utilization
-Percentage of loans using DPAL/CCAL assistance by year.
+Annual percentage of loans that included down payment or closing cost assistance.
+Used to track how often these affordability tools are used and where they are most needed.

+### 4. Borrower Profile Exploration
+Insights into:
+- Average household size
+- Loan-to-value ratios by property type
+- Distribution of loan types (FHA vs. Conventional)
+- Prevalence of single-family vs. multi-unit properties

 ---

+## Use Cases

+This repository may be useful for:

+- CDFIs designing homeownership products tailored to under-served areas
+- Housing agencies seeking to optimize down payment assistance programs
+- Researchers examining the long-term effects of public mortgage support
+- Advocates working to address racial and geographic disparities in lending

+---

-## 📁 Repository Structure
+## License

+This project is licensed under the MIT License.

+---